 A participant's vested interest in the Plan on any date is equal to the sum of the values of (a) that portion of the participant's account attributable to the participant's contributions, (b) that portion of the participant's account attributable to the Company's contributions multiplied by the applicable vesting percentage, and (c) related earnings (losses).
-Participants are 100% cliff vested in the Company's contributions after three years of eligible service or attaining age 65.
+Participants are 100% cliff vested in Company contributions after two years of eligible service.

-Notwithstanding the above, a participant who terminates from the Plan by reason of retirement, disability, or death is fully vested in their participant account immediately upon such event.
+Notwithstanding the above, a participant who terminates from the Plan by reason of retirement, disability, or death is fully vested in his or her participant account immediately upon such event.